wesleydeal/wesleydeal.github.io/content/blog/librechat/index.md

    2. alternatively, consider a custom endpoint using OpenRouter and one of their free models
 2. A spare, preferably unused server with Linux, open to inbound internet traffic on ports 80 and 443
    1. a virtual machine or Raspberry Pi with Debian, Ubuntu, Red Hat, Oracle, or Rocky Linux
    2. Don’t care for on-prem?
-Inexpensive Virtual Private Servers can be found at lowendbox.com or on Oracle Cloud’s free tier, or use your cloud compute flavor of choice.
+Inexpensive Virtual Private Servers can be found at [lowendbox.com](https://lowendbox.com/) or on Oracle Cloud’s [free tier](https://www.oracle.com/cloud/free/), or use your cloud compute flavor of choice.
 3. A subdomain with an A record pointed at your server
    1. The subdomain makes it easy for us to set up secure access and single sign-on.
 4. A Google Workspace domain to use for single sign-on

-(The last three are optional; if you are so inclined, LibreChat can run locally on your Windows computer for testing.
-This configuration is out of scope of this document but is explained in the LibreChat docs.)
+(The last three are optional; if you are so inclined, LibreChat can run locally on your Windows computer for testing.)

 ## Prepare your server